Links on Android Authority may earn us a commission. Learn more.

+Thanks to this system, apps like Google Maps, Waze, and others can guide you to your destination.
+It’s also thanks to GPS that battery drain happens due to certain apps constantly getting your position.
 Luckily, it’s extremely simple to turn off GPS if you don’t want to use it for whatever reason.
 Here’s our step-by-step guide on how to turn off GPS.

 - Swipe down on the notifications tray to open the quick settings tray.

-How to turn off GPS in Android: Method #2
+Use the settings to turn off GPS

 - Open Settings.

 - Tap the Use location toggle at the top.